What is a Tax Topic?

 Is Tax Topic 152 a bad thing to see while checking my refund status?

 Tax topic 152 is not a bad message to see while checking your tax refund status.
-Most taxpayers that have elected to receive a tax refund either by direct deposit or check could see the tax topic 152 at the bottom of their tax refund status while checking the Where’s My Refund tool.
+Most taxpayers that have elected to receive a tax refund either by direct deposit or check could see the tax topic 152 at the bottom of their tax refund status while checking Where’s My Refund tool.
 Tax topic 152 outlines the standard procedures the IRS follows for distributing tax refunds.

 If you have a different tax topic other than tax topic 152 please click here for a complete list of all IRS Tax Topics that you may see while checking your tax refund status.

-Here is information on IRS Tax Topic 152
+Here is information on tax topic 152

 Refund Timing